mbforbes/mapgen/report/report.md

 domains.

-Wu et al. (2014) learn a split grammar for facades, preferring shorter descriptions as better representations of the grammar \cite{wu2013inverse}.
-Though it does not appear to use machine learning, _Inverse Procedural Modeling by Automatic Generation of L-Systems_ (2010) propose an approach for reverse-engineering the parameters for an L-system (grammar) given input (in their case, 2D vector images) that was generated from one
+Wu et al. (2014) learn a split grammar for facades, preferring shorter descriptions as better representations of the grammar.[^wu2013inverse] Though it does not appear to use machine learning, _Inverse Procedural Modeling by Automatic Generation of L-Systems_ (2010) propose an approach for reverse-engineering the parameters for an L-system (grammar) given input (in their case, 2D vector images) that was generated from one.[^vst2010inverse]
-\cite{vst2010inverse}.

 Other authors have used graphical models to learn how to generate shapes and textures.
-Fan and Wonka (2016) learned a garphical model to generate 3D buildings and facades \cite{fan2016probabilistic}.
-Martinovic and Gool (2013) learn a 2D context-free grammar (CFG) from a set of labeled facades.
-In _A Probabilistic Model for Component-Based Shape Synthesis_ (2012)
-\cite{kalogerakis2012probabilistic}, the authors learn a graphical model trained on hand-modeled 3D shapes (like a dinosaur or a chair) in order to generate their own novel meshes.
-Toshev et al. (2010) take inspiration from classical natural language processing, and learn the parameters of a parsing model to map point clouds that represent roofs to a hierarchy of the roof's components (e.g., main roof, hood over window, shed roof, etc.)
+Fan and Wonka (2016) learned a garphical model to generate 3D buildings and facades.[^fan2016probabilistic] Martinovic and Gool (2013) learn a 2D context-free grammar (CFG) from a set of labeled facades.[^martinovic2013bayesian] In _A Probabilistic Model for Component-Based Shape Synthesis_ (2012), the authors learn a graphical model trained on hand-modeled 3D shapes (like a dinosaur or a chair) in order to generate their own novel meshes.[^kalogerakis2012probabilistic] Toshev et al. (2010) take inspiration from classical natural language processing, and learn the parameters of a parsing model to map point clouds that represent roofs to a hierarchy of the roof's components (e.g., main roof, hood over window, shed roof, etc.) [^toshev2010detecting].
-\cite{toshev2010detecting}.

 ### City Modeling